Laura McAllister

-Professor Laura McAllister CBE FLSW (born 10 December 1964) is a Welsh academic, former international footballer and senior sports administrator.
+Laura McAllister CBE FLSW (born 10 December 1964) is a Welsh academic, sports administrator and former international footballer.
 As a Wales women's national football team player, McAllister won 24 caps and served as team captain.
 She is currently Professor of Public Policy and the Governance of Wales at the Wales Governance Centre at Cardiff University.

 She was formerly Professor of Governance at Liverpool University.
 She was appointed Commander of the Order of the British Empire (CBE) in the 2016 Birthday Honours for services to sport.
 She was a board member of Stonewall from 2012 to 2015, and is currently a board member of the Institute of Welsh Affairs.
 She is Chair of the Welsh Sports Hall of Fame and a Non-executive Director of Goodson Thomas boutique executive search agency.
 She was honoured as one of the BBC 100 Women in December 2022.
+Since April 2023, she has also been a vice-president of UEFA.

 Academic career

 McAllister is a former pupil of Ysgol Glyndwr and Bryntirion Comprehensive School in Bridgend.
 She is a graduate of the London School of Economics, where she completed a BSc.
 (Econ.)
-Honours degree in Government, and at Cardiff University, where she completed a PhD in Politics.
+Honours degree in government, and at Cardiff University, where she completed a PhD in Politics.
 She was Professor of Governance at the University of Liverpool Management School between 1998 and October 2016.
 She is now Professor of Governance and Public Policy at Cardiff University's Wales Governance Centre.
-She is a member of the Learned Society of Wales and a Fellow of the Royal Society of the Arts.
+She was elected as a Fellow of the Learned Society of Wales (FLSW) in 2015.

 She was a member of the National Assembly for Wales Remuneration Board from 2014 to 2015, an advisor to the Independent Panel on Assembly Members' Pay and Support from 2008 to 2009, and a member of the Richard Commission between 2002 and 2004.
 She advised the Independent Panel on AMs' Pay and Support, 2008–10 and was Chair of the Expert Panel on Assembly Electoral Reform which published its report "A Parliament that Works for Wales" in December 2017.
 In October 2021, she was named co-chair of the Independent Constitutional Commission on Wales' place in the United Kingdom.

 She holds honorary degrees and fellowships from Bangor University, Cardiff University, Cardiff Metropolitan University, Swansea University, and Trinity St David's University.